 As Crisis Equipped reminds us, “Our plumbing systems are dependent on electricity to function properly.
 During a power outage, there will be no electricity to power the pump which is responsible for the flow of water throughout our homes.”

 In short, surviving without electricity involves not only be prepared for the cold element and the edible food element, it also involves having drinking water on hand.
-Finally, since most people have cell phones these days, a power outage the resulting inability to charge your phone may cause communication problems as well.
+Finally, since most people have cell phones these days, a power outage may result in the inability to charge your cell phone causing communication problems as well.
 Now you know what to prepare for!
-And 20 power outage tips and tricks to help you prepare.
+Here are 20 power outage tips and tricks to help you prepare.

 1. Battery Charging Source